EECi/Cambridge-Estates-Building-Energy-Archive/README.md

 Variables: `Timestamp (UTC)`

 Info: Timestamp for observations at the given index, in UTC timezone, using `%Y-%m-%d %H:%M:%S` format (see [datetime docs](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes)).
-Note, observations for all data variables within a dataset are assumed to be taken simulataneously.
+Note, observations for all data variables within a dataset are assumed to be taken simultaneously.
 A single timestamp is provided for all variables, giving the observation time for the measurements at the same index in the observation lists.

 <br>